srinu0906/Focus-Based-Learning-Web-App/README.md

 ## Technologies Used

-* Frontend: HTML5, CSS3, JavaScript
+* Frontend: HTML5, CSS3, JavaScript, AJAX
 * Backend: PHP (procedural)
 * Database: MySQL (via `mysqli`)
 * No external libraries or frameworks used

+## Hosting:
+During development, the application was tested on the XAMPP server.
+Now, it is hosted on the InfinityFree live server, ensuring accessibility for schools in Gudlavalleru Panchayat and beyond.
+The hosting setup provides reliability, scalability, and smooth performance.

 ---